 How to Make a Puff Pastry Tart Shell

-I’m no more a fan of a soggy bottom than Mary Berry is so I prebake my puff pastry shell on a pizza baking tray which has aeration holes in it like the ones you can see below.
+I’m no more a fan of a soggy bottom than Mary Berry is so I prebake my puff pastry shell on a pizza baking tray which has aeration holes in it.
 This more reliably produces the crisp bottomed tart I’m after… 😉

 Roll the pastry out to fit the tray and score a 2cm border all the way around the circumference.
 Fork the centre circle all over and leave the base to rest in the fridge for an hour before baking.
 Brushing the pastry with a little plant milk before it goes in to bake also helps it to crisp up.
 Put it in a hot oven (220C/428F) for 10-15 mins until it is risen and golden then squash the middle down gently before returning it to the oven for another 5-10 minutes to crisp up the base.